Why Projects Fail

 For business projects this is rarely the case.

-The reasons for failure are many – these are the most common:
+The reasons why project fail are many – these are the most common.

 - Poorly defined project scope